-18. Applicants who are non-native speakers of English or are not nationals of a majority English-speaking country, as defined by the United Kingdom Visa and Immigration (UKVI), are required to provide evidence of their English language proficiency with a recognised English language test qualification as follows:

-Online Pre-Sessional Course (in collaboration with Oxford International) Please see our website for further details on the presessional course length options available to satisfy the University's English language requirements.
-Undergraduate Programme IELTS Academic: 5.5 with 5.5 in Listening, Reading Writing and Speaking.
-Please see our website for alternative English language proficiency tests accepted by the University.
+16. Applicants who are non-native speakers of English or are not nationals of a majority English-speaking country, as defined by the United Kingdom Visa and Immigration (UKVI), are required to provide evidence of their English language proficiency with a recognised English language test qualification as follows: IELTS Academic with 6.0 overall and a minimum of 5.5 in Listening, Reading, Writing and Speaking.
+Please see the University website for alternative English language proficiency tests accepted by the University.

 The University may accept Year 12 English language achievement in lieu of a recognised English language test requirement for some Student visa nationals.
-Please contact the Admissions team for further information.
+Please see the University website for further information.

-Students with at least one year of university instruction in English, and transfer credit for our GEP 4180 course, should be able to request that the English language test requirement is waived.
+Students with at least one year of university instruction in English, and transfer credit for the University's FHEQ Level 4 Research and Writing course, should be able to request that the English language test requirement is waived.
 The Admissions team will review the applicant's credentials.